 07 of 09

-What you might have though was bamboo all along is actually rattan, a plant fiber that has been popular since the mid-20th century for making tropical-inspired furnishings for indoor and outdoor use.
-Every 5-10 years or so, it gains a resurgence in popularity--possibly by appearing in films or ads.
+What you might have thought was bamboo all along is actually rattan, a plant fiber that has been popular since the mid-20th century for making tropical-inspired furnishings for indoor and outdoor use.
+Every 5 to 10 years or so, it gains a resurgence in popularity—possibly by appearing in films or ads.